joshallen28/introduction-research-methods-UW-LaCrosse/README.md

 # Purpose
 This is a gentle introduction to graphing in Stata and R for Dr. LaPlant's Research Methods class.
 The materials in this repo are 100% meant to be copy and pasted to help you learn Stata and get you introduced to R. For more practice with visualizing data and coding please download the iris dataset.
-I highly reccomend that you check out [Andrew Heiss's excellent materials](https://datavizm20.classes.andrewheiss.com/) for more on data viz in R and general best practices!

 # Who this is for

 The files in this repo are primarily for people who are just getting started in Stata and R. If you are just getting started perfect!
-If you are looking for more advanced Stata data vizualization in Stata I highly reccomend checking out [this excellent resource](https://medium.com/the-stata-guide) by [Asjad Naqvi](https://twitter.com/AsjadNaqvi)
+If you are looking for more advanced Stata data vizualization in Stata I highly reccomend checking out [this excellent resource](https://medium.com/the-stata-guide) by [Asjad Naqvi](https://twitter.com/AsjadNaqvi) or for stuff in R I highly reccomend that you check out [Andrew Heiss's excellent materials](https://datavizm20.classes.andrewheiss.com/) for more on data viz in R and general best practices!

 # The Data